 The predictor details should already be filled in from the model catalogue.
 Click

 Nextfor the remaining steps, then click

 From the deployment overview page, select your deployment to enter the deployment dashboard.
 Inside the deployment dashboard, add a drift detector with by clicking the

 Drift Detection widget.

-Enter the following parameters in the modal popup which appears, using the default settings:
+Enter the following parameters in the modal popup which appears, to configure the detector: